Baines' Camp: Our full report

 Drinks included: Bottled water, soft drinks, local beers and spirits and a limited selection of (usually) South African red and white wines are included.
 Champagne and imported wines and spirits will cost extra and may need to be requested in advance.

-Honeymoons: Baines' is a lovely, romantic camp.
-The star beds, which can be rolled out on to your own private deck at night, offer something quite special and a private dinner table can be arranged on request.See more ideas for Honeymoons in Botswana
+Honeymoons: Baines' is a lovely, romantic camp for a Botswana honeymoon.
+The star beds; double beds which can be rolled out on to your own private deck at night, offer something quite special and an intimate private dinner table can be arranged on request.See more ideas for Honeymoons in Botswana

 Attitude towards children: Children over 12 years of age are welcome at Baines'.